 Crypto paved the way for various forms of digital currencies and peer-to-peer payment systems to evolve and be integrated into modern society.
 Innovations such as digital currencies work for the consumers’ good by offering them alternative modes of payment and investment.

 Financial institutions are likewise responding to the challenge by adopting more customer-focused and innovative approaches to finance.

 Despite the media’s efforts to investigate and reveal Satoshi Nakamoto’s identity, he remains a mysterious figure whose real-world persona is unknown.

 However, it might be interesting to look at the bits of information that we do know about Nakamoto, either from public records or skillful sleuthing.
 Let’s dive in.

 The New Yorker cites Nakamoto as a “preternaturally talented computer coder” who created Bitcoin with “thirty-one thousand lines of code.”
 To the uninitiated, the reason why the platform remains safe, secure and trustworthy is thanks to Nakamoto’s virtually perfect code.
 It has no mistakes.
 This, in part, is why it has not been hacked since its creation.

 For everyone’s appreciation, Kaminsky wasn’t an average coder.
-In fact, he is famous among hackers because he discovered a major flaw in the Internet in 2008.
+He is famous among hackers because he discovered a major flaw in the internet in 2008.
 He alerted the Department of Homeland Security and Microsoft and Cisco executives to address the problem immediately.
-Without his discovery, any skilled coder could have been able to shut down the Internet or take over any website.
+Without his discovery, any skilled coder could have been able to shut down the internet or take over any website.